U.S.-China climate deal called "breakthrough" but no long-term cuts yet

 Used mostly in air conditioners and refrigerators, ozone-harming HFCs make up roughly 2 percent of greenhouse gas emissions, but are rising at a rate of up to 9 percent annually.

-The White House said a global phase-down could reduce the carbon dioxide equivalent of 90 billion tonnes by 2050, roughly two years worth of global greenhouse gas emissions.
+The White House said a global phase-down could reduce the carbon dioxide equivalent of 90 billion tons by 2050, roughly two years worth of global greenhouse gas emissions.

 "We see that as just the first step of a long and robust international climate agenda in the second term," Heather Zichal, deputy assistant to the president for energy and climate change said on Tuesday.